Calabazar: History

 The central park in this town began at the end of 1936, but its official inauguration took place on July 9, 1937, it was called Parque Máximo Gómez, in remembrance of the famous liberating figure who resided in this town.
 The local Catholic Church also develops its gospel the Baptist Church.
 On June 1, 1957, the "Martín Morua Delgado Lodge" was founded.
 In the heat of industrial and urban development, several associations emerged.

 After the triumph of the armed insurrection in 1959, the territory became a section of the region called Boyeros.
 This division remained until 1976 when the new jurisdictional division was approved.
 On November 29, 1988, the Calabazar Council, a link in local government, was created.

 Geography

 It is located in the south center of the periphery of the city of Havana, it borders all the neighborhoods of Boyeros, except Santiago de Las Vegas.
-It is located in the so-called “Cuenca del Almendares”, also known as “Cuenca de Vento” with two fluvial currents, El Rio Almendares and Arroyo Jibaro, today affected by a hydrological crisis.
+It is located in the so-called "Cuenca del Almendares", also known as "Cuenca de Vento" with two fluvial currents, El Rio Almendares and Arroyo Jibaro, today affected by a hydrological crisis.
 Located at 23 ° 0 '58 "north latitude and 82 ° 22' 24" west longitude.

 Weather

-The climate is warm, pleasant with an average temperature of 29ºC and a minimum of 19ºC.
-Relative humidity is approximately 81%.
+The climate is warm, pleasant with an average temperature of 29°C and a minimum of 19°C. Relative humidity is approximately 81%.